apache/flink/docs/apis/hadoop_compatibility.md

 `org.apache.flink.api.scala.hadoop` in an additional sub-package for the `mapred` and `mapreduce` API.

-Support for Hadoop Mappers and Reducers is contained in the `flink-staging` Maven module.
+Support for Hadoop Mappers and Reducers is contained in the `flink-hadoop-compatibility` Maven module.
 This code resides in the `org.apache.flink.hadoopcompatibility` package.